nafraser/DeepBankChurn/README.md

 ## Purpose

 This notebook is for investigating the use of an ANN, specifically for a classification model where the dependent variable is imbalanced.
 The notebook uses the same BankChurners.csv used in the BankChurn [notebook](https://github.com/nafraser/BankChurn) and is guided by a Tensorflow [Tutorial](https://www.tensorflow.org/tutorials/structured_data/imbalanced_data).
+Also, currently I'm training the model using non-categorical variables only.
+While the original BankChurn has many dummy variables, ATM this notebook drops them.
 It is a work in progress as I learn more.

 ## Business Context